-If the doctor finds no other physical reason for the schizophrenia symptoms, he or she may refer the person to a psychiatrist or psychologist, mental health professionals who are specially trained to diagnose and treat mental illnesses.
+If the doctor finds no other physical reason for the schizophrenia symptoms, they may refer the person to a psychiatrist or psychologist, mental health professionals trained to diagnose and treat mental illnesses.
 Psychiatrists and psychologists use specially designed interviews and assessment tools to evaluate a person for a psychotic disorder.
-The therapist bases his or her diagnosis on the person's and family's report of symptoms and his or her observation of the person's attitude and behavior.
-A person is considered to have schizophrenia if he or she has characteristic symptoms that last for at least six months.
+The therapist bases their diagnosis on the person's and family's report of symptoms and their observation of the person's attitude and behavior.

 How Is Schizophrenia Treated?

 The goal of schizophrenia treatment is to ease the symptoms and to cut the chances of a relapse, or return of symptoms.
 Treatment for schizophrenia may include:

 - Medications: The primary medications used to treat schizophrenia are called antipsychotics.
 These drugs don’t cure schizophrenia but help relieve the most troubling symptoms, including delusions, hallucinations, and thinking problems.